 All students currently holding an entry-level MOT in occupational therapy will be required to take all courses in the OTD curriculum, which consists of the 32 credits outlined below.

 |OT 655||Professional Seminar||3|

-All students are required to attend Quinnipiac University for a one week residency during the summer.
-Students are also required to attend the Symposium Day at the completion of the second year in order to present his/her final project.
+All students are required to attend one summer course at Quinnipiac University for the duration of one week (OT 656).
+Students also are required to attend the Symposium Day at the completion of the second year to present their final project.

 Classes begin in the fall.
 Program requires five semesters: two academic years and summer between.

 Courses and curriculum requirements are subject to change.